thirdweb-dev/contracts/docs/DropERC1155_V2.md

-*At any given moment, returns the uid for the active claim condition.*
+*At any given moment, returns the uid for the active claim condition, for a given tokenId.*

 #### Parameters